trisberg/springone-explore-2023/Knative-func.md

 ### Push your function code to a Git repo

 You can create a Git repo with your function code using the following.

+> Note: You can skip this step and just use the already created Git repo with the URL  https://github.com/trisberg/kn-fun

 Create an empty public Git repository using GitHub UI or any other Git host and then set your Git remote.
 As an example: